DMV AnestasiA Golf Club

 RESIGNATION OF MEMBERSHIP

 A member may resign membership in the Club by delivering written notice of resignation to the Board of Directors.
-A membership shall be deemed to have been resigned as of the date the Golf Club receives written notice of the member's resignation.
+A membership shall be deemed to have been resigned as of the date the Golf Club receives notice of the member's resignation.

 Notwithstanding any resignation, the member shall remain liable for any amounts unpaid on the member's club account.